yetulaxman/containers-workflows/_hands-on/day2/blast.md

    XP_036013148.1 protein phosphatase 1A isoform X1 [Mus musculus]       127     3e-31
    [..]
   ```
-  We can see that several proteins in the mouse genome match those in the mouse phasphatage (as expected).
+  You can see that several proteins in the mouse genome match those in the mouse phasphatage (as expected).